JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- problem when using grouptimes and timeout date (don't delete date until later)
 - Add option to not merge, separate from not interpolate
 - Beta test
 - Merge more than one video file